kimrem/PipelineProject/README.md

 * Successful prediction from deployed flask app in Azure Cloud Shell.
 [Use this file as a template for the deployed prediction](https://github.com/udacity/nd082-Azure-Cloud-DevOps-Starter-Code/blob/master/C2-AgileDevelopmentwithAzure/project/starter_files/flask-sklearn/make_predict_azure_app.sh).

-The output of the working application (please note the path is different as I had to re-run this step several times as there was a mistake in the code given by udacity)
+The output of the working application (please note the name is different as I had to re-run this step several times as there was a mistake in the code provided by Udacity)

 <img width="643" alt="Bildschirmfoto 2022-08-31 um 10 38 13" src="https://user-images.githubusercontent.com/25867675/187635498-8ac084bc-d1a1-4e4c-a9ee-d6ce3c04cd0d.png">